 Unline the items above, Greggs Belgian buns are not on Greggs official vegan menu.
 However, these sweet buns do not contain any animal-derived ingredients and so they can be said to be vegan!

-The reason why Greggs Belgian buns aren’t marked as vegan is because they’re prepared alongside other cakes and buns which contain milk and eggs.
+The reason why Greggs Belgian buns aren’t marked as vegan is that they’re prepared alongside other cakes and buns which contain milk and eggs.
 But, if you accept this potential for cross-contamination, then you can go ahead and tuck in.

 Whilst virtually nobody goes into Greggs with the sole purpose of buying fruit, it’s good to know that the bakery chain offers a good selection of fresh fruit to accompany your other less-healthy vegan snacks.